ZoranStojsavljevic/imx6-sabre-automotive-bsp/README.md

     mount /dev/sdb1 /tmp/sdb1

-The following will happed after booting u-boot, and after booting kernel 4.20.1 from the SD card:
+The following will happed after booting u-boot, and after booting kernel 4.20.1 from the SD card (initial boot @ [  0.000000]):

     Starting kernel ...